 Many BLM areas do get cell phone signal.
 Check blogs and reviews online for the area you are interested in to see if anyone has commented on any service available.
 If not available, you can often get free wifi in town at truck stops, libraries, near motels, in fast food joints, etc.

 There are only small, expensive Mom & Pop grocery stores in Quartzsite.
-Most folks go to Parker, AZ or Yuma, AZ once a month for larger corporate stores including Walmart.
+Most folks go to Parker, AZ or Yuma, AZ once a month for larger corporate stores including Wal-Mart.
 There is an Albertson’s in Blythe, CA but they are expensive too.
 The Smart & Final in Blythe often has a good sale on some items like meat and cheese.

 Mail can usually be received at the post office in town by having it sent to you c/o General Delivery, city, state, zip.
 Check with the nearest post office first.